arkCyber/AuroraExt/docs/providers/openai.md

 # OpenAI Compatible API

-Page Assist supports OpenAI Compatible API endpoints.
-You can use any OpenAI Compatible API endpoint with Page Assist.
+Aurora supports OpenAI Compatible API endpoints.
+You can use any OpenAI Compatible API endpoint with Aurora.

-By default, Page Assist supports the following OpenAI Compatible API endpoints:
+By default, Aurora supports the following OpenAI Compatible API endpoints:

 - OpenAI
 - LLaMA.cpp